 To update the composer installation to the newest version in the future, type the following command:

-For more information about composer, please visit https://getcomposer.org.
+For more information about PHP Composer, please visit https://getcomposer.org.